Interpretable Sensitivity Analysis for Balancing Weights: Proofs

-Assumption \ref{assumption:gamma_star}.\ref{a:bias} assumes that the bias of $\hat{\mu}$ for estimating $\mu$ is of order $n^{-1/2}$, which ensures that the weighting estimator $\hat{\mu}$ is asymptotically normal.
-The assumptions for Theorem 3 in \citet{wang2019minimal} and Theorem 2 in \citet{hirshberg2019minimax} are possible conditions under which asymptotic normality holds.
+Assumption \ref{assumption:gamma_star}.\ref{a:bias} assumes that the bias of $\hat{\mu}$ for estimating $\mu$ is of order $o(n^{-1/2})$.
+The assumptions for Theorem 3 in \citet{wang2019minimal} and Theorem 2 in \citet{hirshberg2019minimax} are possible conditions under which our set of assumptions hold.
 These are representative of typical assumptions in this setting where the estimator is assumed to be a function of $d$ covariates with assumptions on the number of components of an orthogonal expansion.
-We note that weaker conditions are sufficient.
-For example, an alternative for $d$ dimensions would be to assume that the weighting function is of the form $\sum_{j=1}^d \gamma_j(X_j)$, where $X_j$ is the $j$th component of $X$.
-Then, we only require structure for one dimension instead of $d$ dimensions.
+There are various alternative assumptions, all of which boil down to requiring that $\gamma_P(\cdot)$ can be characterized by a low-dimensional structure.